 There are hundreds of them.

-There are apps for tracking everything, calorie counters, energy expenditure counters, there are even apps now that claim you can track anything, or everything.
+There are apps for tracking everything.
+Calorie counters.
+Energy expenditure counters.
+There are even apps now that claim you can track anything, or everything.
 The latest pitch I got was literally, “our software will track anything for you.”

 This would be fine I suppose for the data centric entrepreneur or individual, but what they almost always fail to address is the need for qualitative data.

-Evernote — a company I kind of admire and respect, I use their product daily — recently lauched an ‘ambassador series,’ in which they are trying to make more of the uses of Evernote apparent to more users.
+Evernote — a company I kind of admire and respect, I use their product daily — recently launched an ‘ambassador series,’ in which they are trying to make more of the uses of Evernote apparent to more users.